amire2000/amire2000.github.io/_posts/cpp/build_system/2020-03-06-cmake-hello.md

 image: cmake.png
 description: Using cmake to build project using vscode
 ---
-CMake is a tool that help build projects
-On Linux `cmake` scripts generated `Makefile` by default CMake base project contain script file named `CMakeLists.txt`
+CMake is a tool that generated build scripts for build system On Linux `cmake` scripts generated `Makefile` by default CMake base project contain script file named `CMakeLists.txt`
 CMake best practice is to separate build folder from src folder